vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    respond to the client.
 The lease will remain abandoned for a minimum of abandon-lease-time seconds (defaults to 24 hours).

-   If a there are no free addressses but there are abandoned IP addresses, the DHCP server will attempt to reclaim an abandoned IP address regardless of the value of abandon-lease-time.
+   If there are no free addresses but there are abandoned IP addresses, the DHCP server will attempt to reclaim an abandoned IP address regardless of the value of abandon-lease-time.

+.. cfgcmd:: set service dhcp-server listen-address <address>

+   This configuration parameter lets the DHCP server to listen for DHCP requests sent to the specified address, it is only realistically useful for a server whose only clients are reached via unicasts, such as via DHCP relay agents.

 Individual Client Subnet
 -------------------------